THE VFA PIONEER HISTORIES PROJECT

 JW: Now, what year was this, would you say?

-CSW: I joined AEUW in 1977, and that’s when I met Betsy.
-I was in the branch in ’74, I know because she just hit her 50th year.
-Some of the programs opened my eyes to things.
-My parents, I mean, occasionally they fought and they would bicker and that thing, but, I mean, I didn’t know men hit their wives.
+CSW: I joined AAUW in 1977, and that’s when I met Betsy, who joined the branch in ’74.
+I know because she just hit her 50th year.
+Some of the mprograms opened my eyes to things.
+For instance, my parents occasionally fought and they would bicker but, I mean, I didn’t know men hit their wives.

 I can’t tell you how naive I was.
 The first battered women’s shelter in Fairfax County was established in Reston during the ’70s, and the woman who was the founder came to speak to us.
 And at that time in the state of Virginia, it was legal to hit your wife the first time.
 She said that if your husband hits you, you need to report it to the police because it has to be on record.